PranabKumarSahoo/amazon-clone-html-css/README.md

 ## Getting Started

 To explore this Amazon Clone, simply clone the repository and open the `index.html` file in your preferred web browser.
-No additional dependencies or installations are required.

 ```bash
 git clone https://github.com/your-username/amazon-clone-html-css.git